 ‘After the ‘slimline’ conference last year we will be back to our multiple strands plus workshops model that has worked well in the past.
 Following on from our successful BGE strand last year and the positive feedback we got from the Primary teachers attending we are carrying on with the BGE strand and expanding it so there will be BGE sessions for the full day.

 We are also very pleased to announce that we are partnering with SICSA Education to have an Academic and Research strand, and we’re partnering with College Development Network and ScotlandIS to have an Industry and Vocational Strand.
+Take a look at this course schedule on this website and learn more.
+If you’re interested in serving your country, consider enrolling in an online university for military studies.

 This will mean professionals from Early Years, Primary, Secondary, Further Education, Higher Education and Industry all gathering together to discuss Computing Science education!